kyliehigashionna/ics604-final-project/README.md

 Please download the datasets from the links above.
 To download the datasets you will need to login into Kaggle.

-### Instructions to run the code on Google Colab
+### Instructions to Run the Code on Google Colab
-- Please use Google Colab to run the Jupyter Notebook.
+- Please use Google Colab Pro to run the Jupyter Notebook.
 - In your Google Drive, please create a folder named "anime_data" in your My Drive.
-- In the "anime_data" folder, please put/upload all five dataset zip files to the folder.
+- Upload all five dataset ZIP files into the "anime_data" folder.
-- When running the Jupyter Notebook, some of the cells may take 15 minutes or more depending on the runtime hardware.
+- When running the Jupyter Notebook, some of the cells may take 15 minutes or more, depending on the runtime hardware.
-- For a faster run, please use the G4 GPU hardware accelerator where the longest time it took to run a cell was around 5 minutes.
+- For faster performance, use the G4 GPU hardware accelerator.
+The longest cell runtime observed was around 5 minutes.
+- If you are using the free version of Google Colab, you may also use the v5e-1 TPU hardware accelerator.
-- Run the cells from top to bottom.
+- Run the notebook cells from top to bottom.